maciej-bendkowski/boltzmann-brain/README.md

 assumes some default type.

 ### Advanced usage
-For parameter tuning, *Boltzmann Brain* invokes the external *Paganini* script.
-Usually, *Boltzmann Brain* automatically calls *Paganini* once tuning is in order.
+For parameter tuning, *Boltzmann Brain* invokes the external *medulla* script.
+Usually, *Boltzmann Brain* automatically calls *medulla* once tuning is in order.
 If no special handling is required, it just suffices to have `paganini` available in the system; *Boltzmann Brain* will automatically pass it necessary data and retrieve the tuning data.

 However, it needed, a manual tuning workflow is also supported.
 To tune a combinatorial specification *"by hand"*, you can start with generating a *Paganini* representation of the system, e.g. using